Zombie1111/UnityDestructionSystem/README.md

 ## Technical Details
 **Fracturing**

 The DestructableObject is split into a bunch of small parts that can be moved independetly of each other, these parts are generated automatically from a source object using nvBlast.
 Parts that are next to each other are then connected forming a net that is used to solve the destruction.
-This processes is called fracturing and is normally done in the editor.
+This process is called fracturing and is normally done in the editor.

 **Rendering**